 The last step is to make sure that the party understands everything that the contract covers.

 If the party excepts the contract, both you and the client must sign and date the agreement.

-Both you and the client need to retain an original copy of the agreement.
+You and the client must retain an original copy of the agreement.

 Commissioned art Contract Templates

-Here is a list of sites that offer an art commission terms and conditions template.
+Here is a list of sites that offer art commission terms and an artist contract template.

 Final Thoughts On How To Write A Contract For Commission Artwork

-Commission projects are an excellent way to supplement your income when you are waiting for original artwork to sell.
+Commission projects are an excellent way to supplement your income while waiting for original artwork to sell.